jiangjq/MySQLdb/README.md

-# MySQLdb
+# JukeDB

-Basic database script using Python
+Basic database script using Python to play songs from a database.